symphonycms/factory/README.md

 (Enter pledgie link here)

 The basic goal is 2.000 EUR (approx. US$ 2.500) , which will cover research, design and documentation.
-Of course, work will not stop after the initial release.
-The more money is raised, the faster the bootstrap can move on.
+Of course, work will not stop after the initial release, but the more money is raised, the faster the bootstrap can move on.
 Thanks!